-Following your operation, you will be referred to physiotherapy for on-going rehabilitation.
-This will be timed for when your sling can come off (usually four weeks) or sooner if you are having difficulties with the sling or pain.
+Following your operation, you will be referred to physiotherapy for ongoing rehabilitation.
+This will be timed for when your sling can come off (usually 4 weeks) or sooner if you are having difficulties with the sling or pain.

-When you are allowed to remove the sling the physiotherapist will progress your exercises and advise you on how and when you should start to increase your arm use and return to activities of daily living.
+When you are allowed to remove the sling, the physiotherapist will see you and progress your exercises and advise you on how and when you should start to increase your arm use and return to activities of daily living.

-After six weeks, you will have your clinic follow-up at either King's Mill or Newark Hospital.
+After 6 weeks, you will have your clinic follow-up at either King's Mill or Newark Hospital.
 This will be with the advanced practice physiotherapist and/or nurse specialist.
-You will see them again at six months where they can organise a quick appointment with the surgeon if necessary.
+You will see them again at 6 months where they can organise a quick appointment with the surgeon if necessary.